Janisroz/Fit-Check/README.md

 - Log into the Heroku website
 - On the dashboard page click 'New' and then 'Create new app'
 - Give your application a name, select the region and click 'Create app'
-- Now from the menu on top select 'settings' and 'Reveak Config Vars', in the KEY field enter 'PORT' and the VALUE enter '8000'
+- Now from the menu on top select 'settings' and 'Reveal Config Vars', in the KEY field enter 'PORT' and the VALUE enter '8000'
 - Next select 'Add buildpack' and select 'Python' and 'NodeJS' in that order.
 - Now from the menu on top select 'Deploy'
 - You can choose to 'Enable Automatic Deploys' or 'Manual Deploy'.
 Automatic will rebuild the program everytime there is an update pushed to GitHub.
 This was the selection made for this program